10 Benefits of Testosterone Replacement Therapy (TRT)

 2) Your Mental Acuity and Focus Return

-Testosterone plays a major role in cognitive performance, including memory, concentration, and reasoning (2).
+Testosterone plays a major role in cognitive performance, including memory, concentration, and reasoning.
 When your levels of testosterone are low, your mental function can suffer.

 When you start TRT, the formidable cloud that has been hanging over your head will start to dissipate.

-Your mental focus, cognition, and memory show signs of improvement within the first few weeks of treatment, while feelings of depression and sudden mood swings start subsiding within three to six weeks (3).
+Your mental focus, cognition, and memory show signs of improvement after the first few weeks of treatment, while feelings of depression and sudden mood swings start subsiding within three to six weeks (2).

 By 18 to 30 weeks in, your change in demeanor will support a radically improved self-confidence and clearer mindset, plus an inner strength that’s more ready to go toe-to-toe with whatever life throws your way.

-Diminished sexual function (low sex drive, poor erectile function) is one of the most common reasons men seek treatment for low T (4).
+Diminished sexual function (low sex drive, erectile dysfunction) is one of the most common reasons men seek treatment for low T (4).

 For good reason: research shows that libido and testosterone levels are strongly correlated (5).